YV3399/E-jet-family-YV/Documentation/guide.markdown

 - SENT MESSAGES: a log of TELEX messages you sent.
 - FREEFORM: send a free-form TELEX message.
 - WEATHER: request METAR (not implemented yet)
-- ATIS: request ATIS (not implemented yet)
+- ATIS: request ATIS
-- PREDEP CLX: compose and send a PDC request over ACARS (this is the default method on VATSIM).
+- PREDEP CLX: compose and send a PDC request over ACARS (this is the default method on VATSIM; the response will be given via CPDLC).
 - OCEANIC CLX: compose and send an oceanic clearance request over ACARS (not implemented yet).